-When you’re starting out making videos the best camera is the one you got and these days, most of us carry a smartphone, so it’s the best place to start.
-Here are seven tips that will get you off to a good start with smartphone moviemaking.
+When you’re starting out making videos the best camera is the one you have and these days, most of us carry a smartphone, so it’s the best place to start.
+Here are seven tips that will help you make a better video using a smartphone.

 1. Study the fundamentals of visual storytelling

 With the dizzying array of how-to resources available online it’s hard to figure out where to start.
 I suggest Nancy Kalow’s Visual Storytelling: The Digital Video Documentary (Center for Documentary Studies, Duke University, 2011, download PDF).
 This concise and readable guide provides basic technical guidance, tips on doing fieldwork, a discussion of ethical considerations, and practical advice on low- and no-budget filmmaking with modest gear and tiny crews consisting of one or two people.

 2. Double-system sound will mitigate smartphone audio limitations